Abdullah Yusuf Ali: Triumph and Tragedy

 Opposition from the natives

-According to Fielding-Hall, “To put a native of one part of India over natives of another part of India would not please them; it would exasperate them.
+Fielding-Hall states, “To put a native of one part of India over natives of another part of India would not please them; it would exasperate them.
 And even to put an official over his own people would not please those under him, though it might please his class.”

 “The Government is English; a native official is not English.
 The people have no confidence in him for that reason.
 They know that he is not in intimate touch with Government.
 In the innumerable acts of official life which are not bound by rigid rules he is very likely to be wrong.
 When an English official says a thing they know he speaks with authority because his mind is one with that of Government; not so with a native official.
 They know it and he knows it, and he knows they know it.
 That makes matters difficult to begin with.”